 Clean Water Program Overview

 The Town's Clean Water Program exists to comply with the Federal and State Clean Water regulations governing "non-point source" pollution.
-Such pollution is mobilized, transported and discharged with storm water runoff, which flows untreated into a storm drain and ultimately flow into the San Francisco Bay.
-We work with residents, businesses and visitors to make sure we keep our waterways healthy.
+Such pollution is mobilized, transported and discharged with storm water runoff, which flows untreated into a storm drain and ultimately flows into the San Francisco Bay.
+We work with residents, businesses, developers and visitors to make sure we keep our waterways healthy.
 Our efforts to prevent stormwater pollution is regulated under the jurisdiction of the San Francisco Bay Regional Water Quality Control Board (Region 2).
 The Town of Danville is a member of the Contra Costa Clean Water Program.

 Town Maintenance activities include: